bvds/andes/docs/guides/manager_guide/README.md

 The Applications tab lists:

+ - Controls - Add an application, refresh the list, delete an application, and search applications.
  - Name - Application name
  - Members - Number of users who are permitted to use the application
  - Modified - Last modification date of the application